not-sekiun/not-sekiun/README.md

     <img alt="Language Logos Right Pane" height="100%" src="https://skillicons.dev/icons?i=python,cpp,go,rust,neovim,vscode,ai,ps,pr"/>
   </a>
 </p>

-<i>Hi, I go by Sekiun on the internet.
+> Hi, I go by Sekiun on the internet.
 I'm mainly interested in cybersecurity and artificial intelligence.
-On the side, I like to write electronic music and draw anime girls.</i>
+On the side, I like to write electronic music and draw anime girls.

 <br>